BA’s Shocking Easy No-Knead Focaccia

 Instructions:

-1. Whisk one 1/4 oz. envelope active dry yeast (about 2 1/4 tsp.), 2 tsp. honey, and 2 1/2 cups lukewarm water in a medium bowl and let sit 5 minutes (it should foam or at least get creamy; if it doesn’t your yeast is dead and you should start again.)
+1. Whisk one ¼-oz. envelope active dry yeast (about 2¼ tsp.), 2 tsp. honey, and 2½ cups lukewarm water in a medium bowl and let sit 5 minutes (it should foam or at least get creamy; if it doesn’t, your yeast is dead and you should start again.)

 2. Add 5 cups (625 g) all-purpose flour and 5 tsp.
 Diamond Crystal or 1 Tbsp.
 Morton kosher salt and mix with a rubber spatula until a shaggy dough forms and no dry streaks remain.

 3. Pour 4 Tbsp. extra-virgin olive oil into a big bowl that will fit in your refrigerator.
 This puppy is going to rise!
-Transfer dough to a bowl and turn to coat in oil.
+Transfer dough to the bowl and turn to coat in oil.
 Cover with a silicone lid or plastic wrap and chill until dough is doubled in size (it should look very bubbly and alive), at least 8 hours and up to 1 day.
-If you’re in a rush, you can also let it rise at room temperature until doubled in size, 3-4 hours.
+If you’re in a rush, you can also let it rise at room temperature until doubled in size, 3–4 hours.

-5. Place a rack in middle of oven; preheat to 450°.
+5. Place a rack in the middle of the oven; preheat to 450°.
 To see if the dough is ready, poke it with your finger.
 It should spring back slowly, leaving a small visible indentation.
 If it springs back quickly, the dough isn’t ready.
 (If at this point the dough is ready to bake but you aren’t, you can chill it up to 1 hour.)
 Lightly oil your hands.
 If using a rimmed baking sheet, gently stretch out dough to fill the pan (you probably won’t need to do this if using a baking pan).
 Dimple the focaccia all over with your fingers, like you’re aggressively playing the piano, creating very deep depressions in the dough (reach your fingers all the way to the bottom of the pan).
 Drizzle with remaining 1 Tbsp. extra-virgin olive oil and sprinkle with flaky sea salt.
-Bake focaccia until puffed and golden brown all over, 20-30 minutes.
+Bake focaccia until puffed and golden brown all over, 20–30 minutes.
 When ready to serve, lightly brush the top with a little more olive oil to make it shiny.
 Slice and serve!

 Do Ahead: Focaccia is best eaten the day it’s made, but keeps well in the freezer.
 Slice it into pieces, store it in a freezer-safe container, then reheat it on a baking sheet in a 300° oven.